The Chalice of the Gods: Background

 The Chalice of the Gods was announced on October 18, 2022.
 On February 24, 2023, the cover art was announced alongside the final release date for the project.
 The cover art was done by Victo Ngai, and the release date was September 26, 2023.

-Reception

-The book currently holds a rating of 4.28 out of 5 on Goodreads with 47% of a total 132,298 ratings being 5 stars.

 Sequel

 Wrath of the Triple Goddess follows Percy's quest to acquire college recommendations.
 The sequel was announced by Riordan on September 26, 2023 at a launch event for The Chalice of the Gods.
 Riordan also confirmed that The Chalice of the Gods is the first installment of a trilogy of novels, known as The Senior Year Adventures, that covers Percy's transition from high school to college.